 “Miss.”
 A small voice broke her reverie.
 The Lady looked down.
-The girl she had spoken with earlier had followed her.
+Penelope had followed her.
 The child’s hair was now puffed-up into tight, dirty blond curls, and her calf-high black leather boots were tightly laced, and polished.

 The Lady nodded and smiled, but the girl took no notice.
 She did not need affirmation to continue.

-“Please take it”, the girl admonished.
+“Please take it”, the girl implored.
 “It has to be a present or the Indian gods will frown.”
-The child let go of the sage and slid her hand through the Lady’s.
-The smoke disturbed the mule so the Lady moved downwind, the smoking bouquet firmly clasped in her gloved right hand.
+The child pushed the sage into the Lady’s hand.
+It’s smoke disturbed the mule so the Lady moved downwind, the smoking bouquet firmly clasped in her gloved right hand.